 *Ellen was to be a witness at James & Agnes’s wedding.

-Then as I said, James Samuel was born in 1921, but I have no information his early years, except his registration at Hawarden Grammar School:-
+Then as I said, James Samuel was born in 1921, but I have no information of his early years, except his registration at Hawarden Grammar School:-

 Hawarden Grammar School Admissions Register E/GS/1/10